wing328/r-twitter/docs/TweetsApi.md

 var_ids <- list("inner_example") # array[character] | A comma-separated list of Rule IDs.
 (Optional)
 var_max_results <- 1000 # integer | The maximum number of results.
 (Optional)
-var_pagination_token <- "pagination_token_example" # character | This value is populated by passing the next_token returned in a request to paginate through results.
+var_pagination_token <- "pagination_token_example" # character | This value is populated by passing the 'next_token' returned in a request to paginate through results.
 (Optional)

 #Rules lookup
 api_instance <- twitter_api$new()